echogarden-project/audio-io/docs/Building.md

 To successfully cross-compile for arm64:
 * Install `g++-aarch64-linux-gnu` package
-* Manually download a `libasound2-dev` package targeting arm64 ([example](https://launchpad.net/ubuntu/noble/arm64/libasound2-dev/1.2.11-1build2)) and extract the package locally to `~/arm64-libs` (that's the default location used in the build script - you'll need to edit the build script to change it)
+* Manually download a `libasound2-dev` package targeting arm64 ([example Ubuntu package](https://launchpad.net/ubuntu/noble/arm64/libasound2-dev/1.2.11-1build2)) and extract the package locally to `~/arm64-libs` (that's the default location used in `addons/binding.gyp` - you'll need to edit the file to change it)
 * In `addons`, run `npm install` and then `npm run build-linux-arm64`